-An "I" grade must be removed before the end of the next regular (fall or spring) semester immediately following the semester or term in which the "I" grade was assigned.
-If the "I" grade is not removed within the stipulated time limit, the grade will be converted to a grade of "F." Students are responsible for initiating the actions necessary to remove "I" grades.
+The final grade for an assigned incomplete grade must be submitted by the date final grades are due for all students of the next regular (fall or spring) semester immediately following the semester or term in which the incomplete grade was assigned.
+If the final grade is not submitted within the required time, the grade will convert to "F.